Lakhimpur Kheri: Hundreds of farmers attended protest, why are there only 23 witnesses? SC asks UP

 At Tuesday’s hearing, the chief justice pointed out that there were of hundreds of farmers at the protest.
 “Only 23 people [eyewitnesses] were there?”
 Ramana asked Salve.

-Salve said.
-“We gave an advertisement.
-The people who saw the ones in car etc are already there.
+The Uttar Pradesh government’s counsel told the court: “We gave an advertisement.
+The people who saw the ones in the car...are already there.
 A large no of digital media has been recovered.
 There are overlapping videos.”

+During the hearing, the Supreme Court asked the Uttar Pradesh government to file separate replies on the inquiry related to the killing of journalist Raman Kashyap and another person, identified as Shyam Sundar, reported ANI.

+The court also verbally asked forensic labs to expedite the procedure of submitting the reports related to the videos of the violence.

 The top court has rebuked the Uttar Pradesh government multiple times for lapses and delays in the investigation.